covidestim/waves/README.md

-4. Runs Infomap in [multilayer mode](https://www.mapequation.org/infomap/#InputMultilayerIntra) (one layer/month) in order to identify modules of geographies
+4. Runs Infomap in [multilayer mode](https://www.mapequation.org/infomap/#InputMultilayerIntra) (one layer/month) in order to identify modules of geographies.
+For a detailed description of what is going on here, see [this](https://www.mapequation.org/apps/multilayer-network/index.html) demonstration.

 5. Reformats this Infomap output a little bit so that it can be used more easily within the Observable environment.